krishnand/mlsdistcomp/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-You can monitor the progress of your deployment on the Azure portal.
+**NOTE**: You can monitor the progress of your deployment on the Azure portal.
 Notifications about the deployment will inform whether the deployment was successful or not.
-You can click on the notification and go to the resource group to view and inspect all resources.

-**NOTE: The web application is the resource of type `App Service` in your resource group.
+Once deployment completes, click on the notification message and go to the resource group to view and inspect all provisioned resources.
+The web application is the resource of type `App Service` in your resource group.
 Click to view this resource and copy the
 `URL` property value; this is the `MLSDistComp` web application endpoint for your site.